 Architecturally, Regimio is built in four layers:

 1. Storage.
-All domain data · compounds, doses, symptoms, labs, vial state · lives in a SQLite database in the app's sandboxed Documents folder.
-The OS enforces app-level isolation.
-No other app can read this file without explicit user permission.
-We use Drizzle ORM for type-safe queries.
+All domain data · compounds, doses, symptoms, labs, vial state · lives in app-local storage controlled by the mobile OS sandbox.
+No other app can read this data without explicit user action through export or share flows.

 The threat model · honestly